SeryioGonzalez/Azure_IoT_Lab/cloud-to-device-app/README.md

 # Get the Azure IoT Hub service key

-You need to collect the Azure IoT Hub service keys, so you can provide it to the APP in the next step, so it can connect to your Azure IoT hub instance API securely.
+You need to collect the Azure IoT Hub service keys, so you can provide it to the APP in the next step.
+This way, it can connect to your Azure IoT hub instance API securely.

 ![Lab diagram](../images/cloud_to_device_1.jpg "Header Image")